Sawpan Kumar Das

-Sawpan Kumar Das (স্বপন কুমার দাস; born 11 November 1958) is a retired Bangladeshi football player who is currently the head coach of Bangladesh Premier League club Fakirerpool YMC.
+Sawpan Kumar Das (স্বপন কুমার দাস; born 11 November 1958) is a retired Bangladeshi football player who is currently the head coach of Bangladesh Football League club Fakirerpool YMC.
 He captained the Bangladesh national football team once during his international career.

 Club career

 Sawpan started playing for Bangladesh Police in the 1976 Dhaka First Division League.
 He then went on to play for Wari Club and Wanderers Club before joining Mohammedan SC in 1980.
 The high point of his career at Wari came in 1978 when he was a part of the club's famous league double (2–0 & 3–2) over the reigning champions Abahani Krira Chakra.
 The following year, they defeated Mohammedan SC 2–0 and were dubbed the "Giant Killers" of domestic football.

 In 1984, Sawpan captained Mohammedan, and eventually switched clubs a couple of years later by joining Brothers Union.
 In his debut season with the Oranges, they finished third in the league.
 Sawpan retired in 1990 after returning to Mohammedan and finished his career by winning his third and final First Division title.